 What is River Green about?

-River Green is 10 years old in 2021!
+River Green celebrated its 10th birthday in 2021!
 We’ve always been about trying to serve good food without causing harm to: Animals, people or the environment.
 The style has been casual, the menu inspired by dishes and cuisines from all around the world.
 We have enjoyed being in Trowse and serving our food to lots of lovely people: Some vegans, many vegetarians, and a number of dyed-in-the-wool meat-eaters too!
 The kitchen at River Green is occupied by former designer turned qualified chef, Chris Avey, who joined in 2015, taking on the whole business in 2017.

 Where are we going after the pandemic?

 We’ve been on a journey both personally, and as a business; Our menu is now completely plant based because we believe it’s best for the whole planet.
 We have enjoyed developing these dishes, and using new ingredients… We were the first in Norwich to create a ‘Banana Blossom ‘ish and chips!’
 We also became ‘Proudly Norfolk!’
 (A member since 2017.)
 Our entire menu (with options) is safe for, and recommended by, coeliac disease sufferers.
-We have been recognised, in regional and national awards, reviews, and this year, even a prize in the Craft Guild of Chef's International Salon Culinaire.
+We have been recognised, in regional and national awards, reviews, and even with silver medals in the Craft Guild of Chef's International Salon Culinaire 2021 and 2022.

-Now we’re taking a further step forward: Seasonal ingredients, but we’re willing to adapt the menu weekly or even daily to achieve that.
+Now we’ve taken a further step forward: Seasonal ingredients, but we’re willing to change the menu weekly or even daily to achieve that.
 Yes, flavours from around the world, but adapting them, re-imagining each dish with ingredients from as near to home as possible, reducing our carbon footprint and being sure of the provenance of those products.
 We’ll take each dish apart and consider all its elements separately, mixing and matching to evolve each flavour, knowing that for every dish, there are as many recipes as cooks that make it!

 With a permanently smaller dining room, and fewer staff, it’s about honesty: to the produce, the dish, the product and the customer, and passion about everything on your plate, cooking the food we believe in; nothing just for looks, or because it’s ‘traditional,’ ‘authentic,’ or even (heaven forbid,) fashionable!